JamieLab/CoV2-wastewater/README.md

+# Infection risk and temperature driven survivial of SARS CoV-2 in water

 This repository contains tools for calculating the relative risk, temperature related virus survival and expected number of infectious virus copies in waste water for SARS CoV-2.

 File descriptions: